 - Minimum: At least 2 CPU cores and 4 GB of RAM will allow you to get a node running for testing and basic development.

-- Recommended: The requirements for running a Chainlink node scale as the number of jobs your node services also scales.
-For nodes with over 100 jobs, you will need at least 4 cores and 8GB of RAM.
+- Recommended: For nodes in a production environment with over 100 jobs, you will need at least 4 CPU cores and 8GB of RAM.

-- Recommended: To support more than 100 jobs, your database server will need at least 4 cores, 16 GB of RAM, and 100 GB of storage.
+If you run your PostgreSQL database locally, you will need additional hardware.
+To support more than 100 jobs, your database server will need at least 4 cores, 16 GB of RAM, and 100 GB of storage.